zhangou888/academic_oz/content/resource/outlier/index.md

 This repository contains all the useful resources (personal opinion) I have found during my outlier detection study and research.

+I've spent a lot of words to discuss outlier detections in my blogs.
+You can find these 4 blog post below.

+1. The philosophy of outliers ([part 1](/2020/11/02/outliers-part1/))
+2. Outlier detection univariate methods ([part 2](/2020/11/03/outliers-part2/))
+3. Outliers detection in regression ([part 3](/2020/11/09/outliers-part3/))
+4. Outlier detection multivariate methods ([part 4](/2020/11/16/outliers-part4/))

-I put my [technical notes](https://github.com/zhangou888/Outlier/blob/main/Notes/remove_outlier.docx) under 'Notes' folder.
+Besides above blog articles, I put my [technical notes](https://github.com/zhangou888/Outlier/blob/main/Notes/remove_outlier.docx) under 'Notes' folder.
 In the meantime, all the relevant online sources and useful links are saved in the [EXCEL](https://github.com/zhangou888/Outlier/blob/main/Notes/Outliers.xlsx) file.
 It includes multiple useful handouts and valuable papers.
 You can find these papers and handout from the 'Handout' folder.

 Among all the materials, [William G. Jacoby's handout](https://github.com/zhangou888/Outlier/blob/main/Handout/regression/Outliers_William%20G.%20Jacoby.pdf) is worthy of special mention.